ReproNim/reproman/docs/source/background.rst

 instead of a from-scratch development, required features, such as dedicated support for existing data-sharing portals and dataset meta-information, can be added to a working solution that is already in production for several years.
-As a result, datalad focuses on the expansion of git-annex's functionality and the development of tools that build atop Git and git-annex and enable the creation, management, use, and publication of dataset handles and collections thereof.
+As a result, repronim focuses on the expansion of git-annex's functionality and the development of tools that build atop Git and git-annex and enable the creation, management, use, and publication of dataset handles and collections thereof.